Stages

 Understanding Your Prostate Cancer Stage

-Prostate cancer staging is the process of determining how far the cancer has progressed, including whether it is confined to the prostate or has spread to other areas of the body.
+Doctors stage prostate cancer to determine how far it has progressed and whether it has spread beyond the prostate.
 Knowing your stage is essential for choosing the most effective treatment and making informed decisions with your healthcare team.

 How is Prostate Cancer Staged?